exercism/go/exercises/two-bucket/.meta/hints.md

 func Solve(sizeBucketOne,
 	sizeBucketTwo,
 	goalAmount int,
-	startBucket string) (goalBucket string, numSteps, otherBucketLevel int)
+	startBucket string) (goalBucket string, numSteps, otherBucketLevel int, e error)
 ```
-Solve returns three values: the resulting goal bucket("one" or two"),
+Solve returns four values: the resulting goal bucket("one" or two"),
 the number of moves/steps to achieve the goal amount,
-and the liters left in the other bucket.
+the liters left in the other bucket,
+and an error value.
+The returned error value should be nil for valid parameters,
+or an error for invalid parameters.